Student Disciplinary Procedure

 - Dismissal from the college.
 Students who are dismissed must reapply to the college.
 Readmission is not assured.

-Step Two: Within five days after the dean of student development has informed the parties involved that the disciplinary procedure will continue, the dean will schedule a hearing for the student(s) with the College Hearing Committee (see Step Three).
+Step Two: Charges that have not been dismissed or have not received a sanction from the dean of student development (or his/her designee) will be referred to the Student Conduct Board.
+Within five days after the dean of student development has informed the parties involved that the disciplinary procedure will continue, the dean will schedule a hearing for the student(s) with the Student Conduct Board (see Step Three).
 The dean of student development may immediately suspend the student(s), pending the hearing, if there is reason to believe that a threat to the safety of individuals or to College property exists.
 An informal opportunity to explain or defend their behavior will be allowed to the student(s) prior to such a suspension.

 The student(s) may waive, in writing, the right to appear before a hearing committee, and allow the dean of student development to assign appropriate disciplinary action on his/her own judgment.
 In this case, Step Three in the disciplinary procedure is omitted.

 Step Three: The Student Conduct Board shall conduct the hearing with a careful review of the facts concerning the alleged offense(s).
 The Student Conduct Board is composed of six (6) members from the college community for each campus: one (1) teaching faculty member and an alternate; one (1) student development staff member and an alternate, and one (1) student and an alternate, who may be from any recognized student organization or a student trained to hear conduct cases.
 The role of the Student Conduct Board is to hear student conduct cases including those involving academic dishonesty.

 The dean of student development will act as a resource individual for the committee.